ghztomash/StandaloneMixxx/README.md

 ~/.local/share/standalone-mixxx/StandaloneMixxx
 ```

-Then it runs `install.sh` from that checkout.
-You can rerun the same command later to update the installer, skin, and controller mappings.
+It then runs `install.sh` from that checkout.
+Run the command again to update the installer, skin, and controller mappings.

-Install everything with normal Mixxx:
+### Install only specific components

+Install all components with the Raspberry Pi OS Mixxx package:

 ```sh
 ./install.sh
 ```

-Install everything with the custom Mixxx build:
+Install all components with the custom Mixxx build:

 ```sh
 ./install.sh --custom